coder-rocks/User-Management-Application/README.md

-This project is built using Spring Boot framework
+This project is built on Spring Boot platform